mycloudai/Ink-Resume/README.en.md

 ## ✨ Features

+*   **Template System**: Built-in multiple professional templates (Classic, Modern, Elegant, etc.), switch with one click to instantly change the overall appearance of your resume.
+Templates affect fonts, colors, layouts, etc., and can be perfectly combined with custom styles.
 *   **Real-time Preview**: Type on the left, and instantly see the rendered resume on the right.
 *   **Markdown Support**: Use simple and intuitive Markdown syntax (e.g., `###` for headings, `-` for lists) to format your resume content.
 *   **Focus Edit Mode**: Provides a dedicated focus edit mode for each text input area, supporting: